-VALLEY FORGE ne final stop.
+VALLEY FORGE One final stop.
 Perhaps the best-known site associated with the American Revolution, Valley Forge National Historical Park is a living monument to the men of George Washington's ragged Continental Army that survived the 1777-78 winter encampment and became a victorious force.
 Nearly 3,600-acres, the Park is a tangible reminder of the significance of the area, filled with preserved landscapes and period structures, like the 1851 Knox Covered Bridge and the Washington Memorial Chapel.
 Visit Washington's Headquarters, the original stone building was where General Washington plotted his strategy against the British.
 You'll also find reconstructed soldiers' huts, fortifications and cannons.
-The Valley Forge Historical Society Museum displays one of the largest collections of George Washington and Revolutionary War artifacts, while the Visitors Center offers maps, self-guided driving tours, ranger-led walking tours, trolley tours, podcasts and more.
-There's nature mixed with history and 55 miles of interconnected trails, including 20 in the Park, perfect for jogging, running, biking and horseback riding.
+The Valley Forge Historical Society Museum displays one of the largest collections of George Washington and Revolutionary War artifacts, while the Visitors Center offers maps, selfguided driving tours, ranger-led walking tours, trolley tours, podcasts and more.
+There's nature mixed with history and 55 miles of interconnected trails, including 20 in

+the Park, perfect for jogging, running, biking and horseback riding.
 For walking fans, Valley Forge hosts guided hikes, including a familyfriendly guided bird walk.
-With plenty of open space and picnic areas, the Park is perfect for families and summer days filled with soaking up the sunshine along with a little history.
-ValleyForge.org. ◆ See "More Great Places for Outings" in this Guide and check CountyLinesMagazine.com for the Best Local Events this month and every month.
-TOWNS TO TOUR
+With plenty of open space and picnic areas, the Park is perfect for families and summer days filled with soak-

 Eagleview Town Center

+destination for entertainnent-summer concerts,

+in the Park-and dining,

+farmers market, Shakespeare

+with a growing collection of

+movie nights, festivals,

 Live, work, play ...

-Eagleview is becoming a destination for entertainment-summer concerts, movie nights, festivals, farmers market, Shakespeare in the Park-and dining, with a growing collection of
+Eagleview is becoming a ing up the sunshine along with a little history.
+ValleyForge.org. •

+See "More Great Places for Outings" in this Guide and check CountyLinesMagazine.com for the Best Local Events this month and every month.

+TOWNS TO TOUR

 restaurants, the newest-two from Stephen Starr -to open this fall.
 Kennett Square

 Beyond Longwood Gardens, you'll find the charming, historic town of Kennett Square.
 Enjoy a great selection of shops and restaurants along with an Art Stroll on First Fridays, farmers market on Fridays, and shopping and dining on State Street on Third Thursdays-yes, the tables come out on the street as the whole town celebrates.

-Malvern

-This lovely Victorian town recently marked its 125th anniversary and continues to grow, with more shops and restaurants joining the lineup.
+Malvern This lovely Victorian town recently marked its 125th anniversary and continues to grow, with more shops and restaurants joining the lineup.
 King Street is a great place to sip, shop and stroll every third Thursday, to browse everything from furniture to clothing to gifts and food, plus fun for the whole family.
 Enjoy a small town with big charm.
 Media Although it's DelCo's county seat, Media retains a friendly feel, where shopkeepers know shoppers by name.
 State Street, where a trolley still runs, is the site of most shopping and dining, along with the iconic Media Theatre.
 Try Dining Under the Stars on Wednesday nights.

-Phoenixville

-Like its namesake, this former steel town is rising.
-Phoenixville combines an artistic vibe and a neighborly spirit to discover as you stroll down Bridge Street for hip shopping, lively music, a surprisingly varied restaurant row, plus a growing beer, wine and spirits scene.
-The Colonial Theatre is an entertainment hub, with more events all summer.

-Wayne

-Wayne is a great shopping and dining destination, in a real town where there's more to see than just the strip along Lancaster Avenue.
+Wayne Wayne is a great shopping and dining destination, in a real town where there's more to see than just the strip along Lancaster Avenue.
 Head for North Wayne Ave. for new boutiques and eateries.
 And there's even more west of town in walkable Eagle Village Shops.

-West Chester

-Chester County's county seat is also home to West Chester University.
+West Chester Chester County's county seat is also home to West Chester University.
 See historic buildings restored to house upscale shopping and some of the best dining around.
 Gay and Market Streets are parallel and filled with places for browsing.
 A favorite place to while away some time.
 Greenville & Hockessin, DE Much more than a bedroom suburb north of Wilmington, Greenville is the site of four upscale and interesting malls, with one-of-a-kind, non-chain shops.
 Hockessin, on Route 41, is home to plenty of shopping throughout town as well as in Hockessin Corner.